Have you ever heard of a job offer rescinded after a salary negotiation? If yes, you likely wonder if you should negotiate your job offer.

 When & How Should You Negotiate?

-- How badly you want or need the job.
+- How badly you want or need a job.

-This will give you a rough idea of when to negotiate and how to do it:
+This chart will give you a rough idea of when to negotiate and how to do it:

 When & How:

-DO NOT take many bloggers’ advice to ALWAYS negotiate.
+Don’t take many career advisors’ counsel to always negotiate.
+They don’t make your house payments.
 Consider your facts and circumstances, coupled with the knowledge that some employers pull offers, and do what’s best for you.